eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The following diagram and the subsequent requirements show the steps the Ankaios Agent takes when receiving the first UpdateWorkload command sent by Server.
 The first UpdateWorkload contains the complete initial list of workloads the Agent shall manage.

+//TODO: update diagram
 ![Handling initial UpdateWorkload](plantuml/seq_update_workload_initial.svg)

-##### Agent Manager starts Runtime Adapters with initial list of workloads
+##### RuntimeManager initial list of workloads handles existing workloads
-`swdd~agent-starts-runtimes-adapters-with-initial-workloads~1`
+`swdd~agent-initial-list-existing-workloads~1`

 Status: approved

-After receiving the complete list of added workloads from the Ankaios Sever at the initial connection establishment, the Ankaios Agent shall start each RuntimeAdapter with the list of Workloads associated with this adapter.
+After receiving the complete list of added workloads from the Ankaios Sever at the initial connection establishment, the RuntimeManager shall handle existing workloads.

 Comment:
 In case the Agent was already running, the Runtime Adapter can take care of Workloads that were started in an earlier execution.
+Some of these workloads can be reused, some have to be updated and some stopped.

 Tags:
-- AgentManager
+- RuntimeManager

 Needs:
 - impl
 - utest

-##### Runtime Adapter at startup finds existing Workloads
-`swdd~agent-adapter-start-finds-existing-workloads~1`
+##### RuntimeManager handles existing workloads by building list
+`swdd~agent-existing-workloads-finds-list~1`

 Status: approved

-The RuntimeAdapter shall build a list of existing Workloads started during the same machine runtime window by a previous execution of an Ankaios Agent with the same name as the currently running Agent.
+When handling existing workloads, the RuntimeManager shall build a list of existing Workloads started during the same machine runtime window by a previous execution of an Ankaios Agent with the same name as the currently running Agent.

 Comment:
 A 'machine runtime window' is the time between the start and shutdown of the machine.
+Finding existing workloads needs to be done fore stating new workloads in order to avoid conflicts.

 Tags:
-- PodmanAdapter
+- RuntimeManager

 Needs:
 - impl
 - utest

-##### Runtime Adapter at startup starts a new Workload only if this Workload is not found
-`swdd~agent-adapter-start-new-workloads-if-non-found~1`
+###### RuntimeManager stores Workload in the list of running workloads
+`swdd~agent-stores-running-workload~1`

 Status: approved

-After finding all existing Workloads, the Runtime Adapter shall only start workloads that are not already running.
+When the RuntimeManager creates new workload objects via the RuntimeFacade, the RuntimeManager shall store the Workload in a list of running workloads.

 Comment:
-The Runtime Adapter can check if the specified workload is already running by comparing the new workload execution instance name with that of the running instance.
-Details about starting a workload can be found further on.
+Please note that the object creation is targeted here and thus also resume or replace of running workloads is in scope.

 Tags:
-- PodmanAdapter
+- RuntimeManager

 Needs:
 - impl
 - utest

-##### Runtime Adapter at startup resumes to existing Workloads
-`swdd~agent-adapter-start-resume-existing~1`
+##### RuntimeManager handles existing workloads starts new only if not found
+`swdd~agent-existing-workloads-starts-new-if-not-found~1`

 Status: approved

-For each found existing Workload that is request to be started and has unchanged configuration, the Runtime Adapter shall resume the Workload by creating a new specific Workload and and creating the Workload Facade using the resume method.
+When handling existing workloads, the RuntimeManager shall only request the corresponding RuntimeFacade to start workloads that are not already running.

 Comment:
-Reconnecting to the Control Interface is done for each added Workload in there was no Control Interface instance for it.
+The RuntimeManager can check if the specified workload is already running by comparing the new workload execution instance name with that of the running instance.
+Details about starting a workload can be found further on.

 Tags:
-- PodmanAdapter
+- RuntimeManager

 Needs:
 - impl
 - utest

-##### Workload Facade resumes existing Workload
-`swdd~agent-facade-resumes-existing-workload~1`
+##### RuntimeFacade creates workload
+`swdd~agent-create-workload~1`

 Status: approved

-When created with the resume method, the Workload Facade shall resume the specific Workload.
+When the RuntimeFacade gets a requests to create a workload, the RuntimeFacade shall:
+* request the wrapped runtime to create the workload (incl. starting the state checker monitoring it)
+* start the workload task waiting for stop or update commands for that workload
+* return a new workload object allowing the communication with the task handling the stop or update commands

 Comment:
-Reconnecting to the Control Interface is done for each added Workload in there was no Control Interface instance for it.
+The state checker doesn't need to be started as an additional step here as the runtime starts it when creating the workload.

+Rationale:
+The task handling stop and update commands is needed to ensure maintaining the order of the commands for a workload while not blocking Ankaios to wait until one command is complete.

 Tags:
-- WorkloadFacade
+- RuntimeFacade

 Needs:
 - impl
 - utest

-##### Podman Workload resumes existing Workload
+##### RuntimeManager handles existing workloads resumes existing workloads
-`swdd~agent-podman-workload-resumes-existing-workload~1`
+`swdd~agent-existing-workloads-resume-existing~1`

 Status: approved

-When resumed, a Podman Workload shall only start the container monitoring activities.

-Comment:
-Reconnecting to the Control Interface is done for each added Workload in there was no Control Interface instance for it.
+When handling existing workloads, for each found existing workload that is request to be started and has unchanged configuration, the RuntimeManager shall request the corresponding RuntimeFacade to resume the workload using a new control interface instance.

 Tags:
-- WorkloadFacade
+- RuntimeManager

 Needs:
 - impl
 - utest

-##### Runtime Adapter at startup replace updated Workloads
-`swdd~agent-adapter-start-replace-updated~1`
+##### RuntimeFacade resumes workload
+`swdd~agent-resume-workload~1`

 Status: approved

-For each found existing Workload that is request to be started and for which a change in the configuration was detected, the Runtime Adapter shall replace the Workload by creating a new specific Workload and creating the Workload Facade using the replace method.

-If the the Runtime Adapter finds an existing Workload that shall now run with a different config according, the Runtime Adapter shall replace the existing Workload with a new one.
+When requested, the RuntimeFacade resumes a workload by:
+* request the wrapped runtime to start the state checker for that workload
+* start the workload task waiting for stop or update commands for that workload
+* return a new workload object allowing the communication with the task handling the stop or update commands

 Comment:
-The Runtime Adapter can check if the specified workload is already running, but was updated by comparing the new workload execution instance name with that of the running instance.
+If a workload is running, there is not need to created it again via the specific runtime.
+The state checker must be started as an additional step here as the runtime does not create a new workload.

+Rationale:
+The task handling stop and update commands is needed to ensure maintaining the order of the commands for a workload while not blocking Ankaios to wait until one command is complete.

 Tags:
-- PodmanAdapter
--
+- RuntimeFacade

 Needs:
 - impl
 - utest

-##### Workload Facade replace existing Workload
-`swdd~agent-facade-replace-existing-workload~1`
+##### RuntimeManager handles existing workloads replace updated Workloads
+`swdd~agent-existing-workloads-replace-updated~1`

 Status: approved

-When created with the replace method, the Workload Facade shall request the specific Workload to replace the existing Workload with the new one and start waiting for stop or update commands.
+When handling existing workloads, for each found existing workload that is request to be started and for which a change in the configuration was detected, the RuntimeManager shall request the RuntimeFacade to replace the workload.

 Comment:
-Reconnecting to the Control Interface is done for each added Workload in there was no Control Interface instance for it.
+The RuntimeManager can check if the specified workload is already running, but was updated by comparing the new workload execution instance name with that of the running instance.

 Tags:
+- RuntimeManager
-- WorkloadFacade
+-
 Needs:
 - impl
 - utest

-##### Podman Workload replaces existing Workload
+##### RuntimeFacade replace Workload
-`swdd~agent-podman-workload-replace-existing-workload~1`
+`swdd~agent-replace-workload~1`

 Status: approved

-When asked to replace a Workload, the Podman Workload shall stop and delete the container with the specified Id and create and start a new container on its place including starting monitoring it.
+When requested, the RuntimeFacade replaces a workload by:
+* request the wrapped runtime to delete the old workload
+* request the wrapped runtime to create a workload with the new config(incl. starting the state checker monitoring it)
+* start the workload task waiting for stop or update commands for that workload
+* return a new workload object allowing the communication with the task handling the stop or update commands

 Comment:
-This action is needed to ensure a proper order of removing and creating a new Workload in case a specific update strategy is required.
+No need to specifically ask for starting the state checker at that point as runtimes are expected to always create a state checker when creating a workload.

+Rationale:
+The task handling stop and update commands is needed to ensure maintaining the order of the commands for a workload while not blocking Ankaios to wait until one command is complete.

 Tags:
-- WorkloadFacade
+- RuntimeFacade

 Needs:
 - impl
 - utest

-##### Runtime Adapter at startup stops unneeded Workloads
-`swdd~agent-adapter-start-unneeded-stopped~1`
+##### RuntimeManager handles existing workloads deletes unneeded workloads
+`swdd~agent-existing-workloads-delete-unneeded~1`

 Status: approved

+When handling existing workloads, for each found existing workload that is not in the provided list of initial workloads, the RuntimeManager shall request the RuntimeFacade to delete the workload.

 If the the Runtime Adapter finds an existing Workload that is not in the provided list of initial workloads, the Ankaios Agent shall stop the existing Workload.

 Tags:
+- RuntimeManager

+Needs:
+- impl
+- utest

+##### RuntimeFacade delete old workload
+`swdd~agent-delete-old-workload~1`

+Status: approved

+When requested, the RuntimeFacade deletes a workload by:
+* deleting the workload via the runtime

+Comment:
+This delete is done by the specific runtime for a workload Id.
+No internal workload object is involved in this action.

+Tags:
-- PodmanAdapter
+- RuntimeFacade

 Needs:
 - impl